 The Internet of Things (IoT) will enable the Next Industrial and Business Revolution

-The IoT is not a single technology but the latest convergence of tiny computing devices like sensors with wireless networks leveraging the tremendous processing power of the cloud.
+Norwalk, CT—December 2, 2015—Rich Tehrani, Group Editor-in-Chief for IoT Evolution and TMC today announced his projections for IoT in 2016.
+IoT is not a single technology but the latest convergence of tiny computing devices like sensors with wireless networks leveraging the tremendous processing power of the cloud.
 It’s changing how businesses operate, how wars are fought, how crops are watered and how goods and services are transported.
-Few industries are able to claim responsibility for ushering in the next industrial revolution, but humble IoT, with its loosely connected sensing products and smart software, can.
+Few industries are able to claim responsibility for ushering in the next industrial revolution, but IoT, with its loosely connected sensing products and smart software, can.

-While arbitrage simplifies ROI calculation, the added value in recurring revenues and business model enhancements can be even more captivating.
-It is one thing to sell a product to a customer, but an IoT connection to the cloud brings new options and revenues.
+An IoT connection to the cloud brings new options and revenues.
 Airlines don't purchase engines any longer, they lease thrust.
 This means the engine is managed and maintained by the companies that build them.
 Insurance companies no longer have to charge all drivers the same rates because they are becoming usage-based.
-It wouldn’t be an overreach to say IoT is enabling The Usage Economy.

 Customer service will change for the better when devices are smart enough to predict replacement times.
 Manufacturers like GE tap the IoT to see how their products are actually used and this information helps make new products more useful.
-The future is clear and quite near.
 Self-cleaning ovens will become self-cooking ovens and refrigerators will order more food.

 All of this and, with the addition of speech recognition, interfaces with future devices will be human-like conversation.